Los Ingobernables: La Facción Ingobernable

 On September 4, 2021, it was announced that Dralístico had joined La Facción Ingobernable, alongside his father and his brothers.
 On October 9, at Héroes Inmortales XIV, Dralístico and Dragon Lee challenged Los Lucha Bros (Fénix and Pentagón Jr.) for the AAA World Tag Team Championship, after they had retained the title over Jinetes del Aire (Hijo del Vikingo and Laredo Kid).
 On October 27, ROH announced that they would be releasing all talent from their contracts and going on hiatus following their Final Battle event on December 11.
 This marked the end of the group's ROH branch.

 On April 28, 2022, Vangellys joined the group.
 On May 29, 2022, Rush made his All Elite Wrestling (AEW) debut during the promotion's Double or Nothing pay-per-view, aligning with his former partner Andrade El Idolo and José the Assistant, starting a branch of LFI in AEW.
 In late 2022, Dralístico began to appear in AEW and Preston Vance was recruited to join LFI.
 Around the same time, Andrade quietly left LFI during recovery from an injury.

 On June 10, 2023, both Rush and La Bestia departed AAA, ending the branch of LFI in the promotion.

 In April 2024, José was released from AEW, ending his tenure with the group.
 From July to September 2024, Rush left LFI and joined the Don Callis Family, but would later rejoin LFI with Dralístico and The Beast Mortos with Jake "The Snake" Roberts as their manager.
 Preston would also quietly leave the group as well.
 Roberts would remain with the group until November, where they were taken off television and returned in February 2025 without Roberts.
 On August 29 at Death Before Dishonor, Sammy Guevara joined LFI after teaming with Rush to defeat The Outrunners (Turbo Floyd and Truth Magnum) to win the vacant ROH World Tag Team Championships.
+On November 28, Guevara and Rush were forced to vacate their titles due to Rush suffering a knee injury, ending their reign at 91 days.
+On December 5 at Final Battle, Guevara and The Beast Mortos defeated Adam Priest and Tommy Billington to win the vacant titles, giving Guevara his third ROH World Tag Team Championship reign.
+On June 26, 2026 at partner promotion CMLL's Viernes Espectaular event, Guvera and Mortos lost their titles to Místico and Máscara Dorada, ending their reign at 203 days.